BitcoinDesign/Guide/guide/how-it-works/node.md

    layout = "float-left"
 %}

-Hosted nodes are when users run their node on a trusted third-party server.
-This puts full trust in the third-party that they will not tamper with your transaction data.
-This also exposes your transaction history to them, which is a privacy risk.
-This is common with merchants using [BTCPay Server](https://btcpayserver.org/).
+Hosted nodes are run on third-party servers and are common with merchants using [BTCPay Server](https://btcpayserver.org/).
+While you have some degree of control over a hosted node, using a hosted node can expose your transaction history to the hosting provider and involves trusting them not to tamper with your transaction data.

 [Greenlight](https://blockstream.com/lightning/greenlight/) and [Validating Lightning Signer (VLS)](https://gitlab.com/lightning-signer) are experimental ways to run a hosted lightning node whilst users keep custody of their private keys.